ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 10: Run E2E Test

 We also need to modify the genesis in `./scripts/run.sh` to enable our precompile.
-Let's add this to the genesis.
+Copy and paste the code snippet below and add it to to the genesis located in `./scripts/run.sh`.

 ```json
 "helloWorldConfig": {